 // setting input search name property

-"The value of the name attribute was changed to "
+= "The value of name attribute changed to "

 }